What Does It Mean to Work with a Theracoach?

 - learning how to smoothly transition out of crisis through personal competency

-This plan is set up to address pressing, immediate goals through practice ?with? the client, establishing long-term goals and consistently putting them into action.
-Practice means going out of the meeting room and into authentic, community-based settings on their own, in groups, or with their Theracoach, Theramentor, or even one of P.A.R.T?s Tutors.
-Clients are directed or shown firsthand the ?how to?s? of learning to know and learning to do across a variety of typical, unscripted adult community settings in which they wish to make progress.
-Continued experience and practice usually results in the Clients ability to independently apply their Five I?s plan and decision-making strategies specifically created with them and the Theracoach.
+This plan is set up to address pressing, immediate goals through practice with the client, establishing short and long-term goals, and putting them into action.
+Practice means going out of the meeting room and into authentic, community-based settings on their own, in groups, with their Theracoach, or even with one of P.A.R.T’s assigned practitioners.
+Clients are provided the how to’s of learning and at their own pace taken to the next step in the plan developed.
+Continued experience and practice usually results in the Client’s ability to independently apply their plans and decision-making strategies specifically created with them and the Theracoach.

 What Are Some of the Typical Issues and Profile of a PART Client?

 - 17 years and older